 - Innovation leadership and sustainability.
 With the small footprint of the Pure FlashArray™, data rack space has been reduced by nearly 70%.
 That means substantial savings on operating costs and simple, on-site assembly and disassembly of IT equipment.

 - Modern data protection.
 For F1 teams, resilience and security are key.
 Data from cars can’t be recreated when it’s lost, and competitive edge means keeping in-transit data safe.

 Turn Your Instincts into Breakthroughs

 But you don’t have to be suited up and in the seat of a Formula 1 car to need agility and fast access to data.
 You could be anywhere in the world, running any organization that wants to make a breakthrough.
 With Pure, you don’t even have to be an enterprise to get enterprise-grade infrastructure and experience.
-It’s all a part of a service-defined future and the Modern Data Experience, and it’s designed to help you chase down your best instincts and turn them into business wins.
+It’s all a part of a service-defined future and it’s designed to help you chase down your best instincts and turn them into business wins.